ezzye/CV/README.md

 Last work project was working as sole business analysis on C# web billing for easyJet that saved £300K+ pa.

 Makers Academy graduate my last three projects were:
-- TakeAway website - MEAN stack and JQuery;
+- Takeaway website - MEAN stack (mongodb, Express, Angular and Nodejs) and JQuery;
 - Travel website using Amadeus api - MEAN stack and
 - Housemate, find a new housemate, Swift IOS app, Angular frontend and MEAN stack API.